Note: This FAQ is from many years ago. Information may not be current.

 Are you really a priest?

 Yes!
 I’m a polytheist priest.
-That means that I believe the divine appears in many faces and that it’s best to recognize all of them.
+That means that I believe the divine appears with many faces and that it’s best to recognize all of them.

-During my travels I try to learn from many different religious traditions.
-I like to go deeper than just a casual glance, and truly understand each one.
+During my travels I try to learn from many different religious traditions, respecting each one in its own right and not blending them.
+I like to go deeper than just a casual glance and truly understand each one.
 In New Orleans I initiated into Vodou, a beautiful tradition that has nothing to do with pins and dolls.

 So what do you believe in?